Is Tinnitus From Post-Nasal Drip A Cause For Concern?

 Woman holding the bridge of her nose from post nasal drip

 Post nasal drip is frequently linked to allergies and colds.
 Unlike a standard runny nose, this particular type of mucus secretion can cause a host of issues as diverse as a sore throat and damage to the inner ear.
+Is it possible for some times of nasal congestion to lead to auditory issues like tinnitus?
+First, let’s take a look at what post nasal drip actually is, and how a condition that causes facial pain and general discomfort in the nasal cavity can impact the ear canal and potentially lead to tinnitus.

 What Is Post-Nasal Drip?

-Glands in the nose and throat constantly make mucus to moisten and clean nasal lining, moisten air breathed, trap and clear what is inhaled, and help fight infections.
+Glands in the nose and throat constantly make mucus to moisten and clean nasal lining, moisten breathed air, trap and clear what is inhaled, and help fight infections.
 We don’t typically notice the mucus because it mixes with saliva, naturally drips down the back of the throat, and is swallowed.
 Post-nasal drip is a condition in which the sinus cavities fill with mucus, but instead of running from the nostrils, as is frequently seen when you have a cold or sinus infection, mucus drips down the back of the throat in excess.
-Post-nasal congestion can be problematic for several reasons, the most pertinent of which is the ability of this mucus to essentially clog the drainage of the eustachian tube and ultimately damage the ears.
+Post nasal congestion can be problematic for several reasons, the most pertinent of which is the ability of this mucus to essentially clog the drainage of the eustachian tube and ultimately damage the ears.

 Post-Nasal Drip And Tinnitus

 When the nasal cavity fills with mucus and blocks the eustachian tubes, changes to air pressure and normal function occur.
-Tinnitus can result when ears are no longer able to drain and reach equilibrium as a result of post-nasal drip.
+Tinnitus can result when ears are no longer able to drain and reach equilibrium as a result of post nasal drip.

 "Treble Health helped me reduce my tinnitus by about 80%, and now I can live my life again!"